vexsoftware/ajdbc/README.md

 ## AJDBC
 Hey there!
 We're Vex Software, and thanks for checking our project out.
 AJDBC (**A**synchronous **J**ava **D**ata**B**ase **C**onnectivity) is a lightweight, simple, and easy to use wrapper library that adds asynchronous functionality to JDBC.
 It's also a mouthful to pronounce!
 AJDBC has no dependencies except JRE 1.5, and works with anything that JDBC works with.
-AJDBC is still unstable and needs to be tested.
+AJDBC has been tested and works, but has not yet been tested in a production environment, so we're sorry if you encounter some problems.
 If you find any bugs, please report them on our [issue page](https://github.com/vexsoftware/ajdbc/issues).

 ### Why AJDBC?
 In high performance production environments, SQL is often used for storage.
 Java comes with a decent but relatively rudimentary solution for this - JDBC.
 Unfortunately, JDBC is _old_, _outdated_, and simply _not up to par_ in terms of performance and flexible design.
 At Vex Software, we often found ourselves designing asynchronous callback multi-threaded systems from the ground up for many of our projects to simply maintain decent non-blocking server performance.
 We were simply surprised to find that, after all these years, the Java community still does not have a functional but simple asynchronous wrapper for the JDBC API.
 No bueno.
 We set out to solve this issue with AJDBC.